-The NT Trepang Fishery extends seaward from the high water mark to 3 nm from the coast and targets Sandfish (Holothuria scabra), a type of Sea Cucumber, by means of hookah diving.
-The fishery is regionalised, with three licensees permitted to operate to the west of Cape Grey and three to the east of this landmark.
+The NT Trepang Fishery extends seaward from the high water mark to 3 nm from the coast and targets Sandfish (Holothuria scabra; a type of Sea Cucumber), by means of hookah diving.
+The fishery is managed through individual Total Allowable Catch limits across thirty-two, 60 X 60 nautical mile grids.
 Most fishing activity is concentrated along the Arnhem Land coast, from Cobourg Peninsula to Groote Eylandt.